 - Effective hiring process: Identify a productive hiring process to attract and retain culturally aligned and quality job candidates

 - Improved culture: Address company culture issues such as inclusivity, communication and community

 - Fair compensation: Create fair and competitive compensation to reward loyal employees

 - Employee satisfaction: Retain motivated and loyal employees and avoid overworking employees due to labor shortages

 - Improved cost-efficiency: Reduce costs related to hiring and training employees, which can cost over $4,000 per employee

 How to calculate turnover rates

-- Start by calculating the average number of employees for the time period.
-To do this, add: (# of employees at the beginning of the time period) + (# of employees at the end of the time period) and divide by two.
+- Calculate the average number of employees for a time period: (# of employees at the beginning of the time period) + (# of employees at the end of the time period) / 2

 - Divide: (# of employees who separated from the company during that time period) by (average # of employees)

-On March 1, a company employs 30 people.
-On March 31, the company employed 35 people.
+On March 1, Company A had 30 employees.
+On March 31, Company A had 35 employees.
 During that month, 3 employees left the company.